zlogic/cybervision/README.md

 * In Linux, it's called `libvulkan.so.1` and the package is typically called something like `vulkan`, `vulkan-loader` or `libvulkan`.
 * In Windows, it's the Vulkan Runtime (VulkanRT) should already be installed - it's included with GPU drivers.
-* In macOS, the MoltenVK library is already included with the Python wheel.
+* In macOS, a native Metal implementation is used instead of Vulkan.

 More details can be found in [gpu.md](gpu.md).